mgeertson/CaesarCipher/README.md

 Encryption:

-From terminal type "./Caesar.py -e ROT_NUMBER "MESSAGE" " where ROT_NUMBER is an integer value and MESSAGE (encapsulated in quotation marks "") is the string you wish to encrypt.
+From terminal type "./Caesar.py -e ROT_NUMBER "MESSAGE" " where ROT_NUMBER is an integer value and MESSAGE ("encapsulated in quotation marks") is the string you wish to encrypt.

 Decryption:

-From termina type "./Caesar.py -d "MESSAGE" " where MESSAGE (encapsulated in quotation marks "") is the string you wish to decrypt.
+From terminal type "./Caesar.py -d "MESSAGE" " where MESSAGE ("encapsulated in quotation marks") is the string you wish to decrypt.